Devano-Bud/amd-code-lab/README.md

 for anything bigger than 350M params.
 Check configs for the batch sizes that didn't OOM for me.

+## Why AMD / ROCm

+Code LLMs are increasingly important for developer productivity — autocompletion, code review, bug detection, and documentation generation.
+Running these models on AMD GPUs via ROCm is particularly compelling because:

+- AMD GPUs offer competitive memory bandwidth (Radeon VII's HBM2 is excellent for transformer workloads)
+- LoRA fine-tuning of code models is a practical, cost-sensitive use case that benefits from hardware diversity
+- The 16GB VRAM on Radeon VII and 24GB on RX 7900 XTX are well-suited for small-to-medium code models
+- ROCm 6.x has matured significantly, making code model training more reliable than a year ago
+- Testing on AMD hardware exposes hidden CUDA assumptions in popular ML libraries

+## AMD GPU Credit Use Plan

+If granted AMD GPU access, I plan to:

+1. Validate LoRA fine-tuning of CodeGen and StarCoder models on ROCm-compatible GPUs
+2. Benchmark inference throughput (tokens/sec) on AMD vs CPU for code completion
+3. Test fp16 and bf16 training — bf16 on gfx1100 hardware specifically
+4. Measure VRAM usage during training to find optimal batch sizes for different GPU memory tiers
+5. Document ROCm compatibility issues with PEFT, Transformers, and bitsandbytes
+6. Publish benchmark data and ROCm setup guides back to this repository

 ## License

 MIT, do whatever you want with it.